EricssonResearch/dnt/doc/oam.md

 Three actors: originator -> *rping* -> initiator -> *ping* -> responder -> *ping response* -> originator

 Receiving such a request triggers a normal ping by interpreting "command" as it came from the command line, minus the "ping" at the beginning.
-The initiated ping will use "stream" and "session" from this request instead of the ones allocated on the receiver.
-The return interface is the one supplied in this request instead of one of the interfaces on the receiver.
+The initiated ping will use "stream" and "session" from this request instead of the ones allocated on the initiator.
+The return interface is the one supplied in this request instead of one of the interfaces on the initiator.

 ### rping error